TCP Traffic

 • Install Istio using the Istio installation guide.

-• Deploy two workloads named sleep and tcp-echo together in a namespace, for example foo.
+• Deploy two workloads named curl and tcp-echo together in a namespace, for example foo.
 Both workloads run with an Envoy proxy in front of each.
 The tcp-echo workload listens on port 9000, 9001 and 9002 and echoes back any traffic it received with a prefix hello.
 For example, if you send “world” to tcp-echo, it will reply with hello world.
 The tcp-echo Kubernetes service object only declares the ports 9000 and 9001, and omits the port 9002.
 A pass-through filter chain will handle port 9002 traffic.
 Deploy the example namespace and workloads using the following command:

 ZipZip